 If you'd like to take another route you can go up the coll.
 It is a steep windy mountain road up above the tunnel and down the other side.
 This takes about 30 to 40 minutes just to drive this part and is not for the dizzily inclined.

 What do I need to hire a car in Spain?

 You need a full driving licence to drive in Spain.
 European full licences and international licences are valid depending on where the license was issued.
 The rental conditions for your country can be found when you search from the link a little further down.

 You may need an international driving permit.
 This is basically a translation of your driving licence that can be shown to the authorities in Spain.
-Some car hire companies request one in their details.
+Some car hire companies request one of their details.

 You must also be over 21, be able to produce a valid passport and credit card.

 In Spain, by Law, it is an obligation to have at least one fluorescent jacket in your glove department, and when you leave the vehicle if there is no pavement or street lights you must wear it.
 If the Guardia Civil or Local Police pull you over, they will normally check.
 Not having one can result in a hefty fine.

 Rental cars hardly ever supply these.
 This Law also exists in France.
 Don't take the risk of ruining your holiday.
 They are very cheap.
 You can click on any of the Amazon links on the page and have a look at the price.